mike-mcgrail/Splunk-ITSI-to-SNOW-Event/README.md

 - Since ServiceNow event management is managed downstream, consideration is needed for managing and closing events in ITSI (example via data values, paused flow of events, or time)

 ## Installation and Usage:
-1. Extract .tgz to $SPLUNK_HOME/etc/apps/
+1. Extract provided SA-SNOW-Event.spl to $SPLUNK_HOME/etc/apps/

 2. Create ITSI correlation search to populate normalized fields (note SeviceNow has its own severity mapping)